LGBTQ rights in Illinois: Law regarding same-sex sexual activity

 In 1795, Illinois as part of the Northwest Territory inherited the English "buggery" law, which punished sodomy with death.
 In 1819, after statehood, it enacted its own statute which outlawed sodomy with one to five years' imprisonment, a fine of 100-500 dollars and between 100 and 500 lashes.
 A change in 1874 resulted in the maximum imprisonment penalty being set at 10 years.
 The first reported sodomy case occurred in 1897 in Honselman v.
 People where the Supreme Court of Illinois ruled that fellatio (oral sex), whether heterosexual or homosexual, was a violation of the sodomy law; the first such case in the United States.
 In 1913, in People v.
 Smith, the court held that cunnilingus was not a "crime against nature", stating that "without a male sexual organ, there could be no sodomy".
 In 1950, in People v.
 Whitham, the court rejected the contentions of a heterosexual man that sodomy could only be accomplished between same-sex partners.

 In 1938, the Illinois General Assembly passed a "psychopathic offender" law, under which anyone suffering from a "mental disorder" and who had "criminal propensities to the commission of sex crimes" was considered and legally labelled a "sexual psychopath".
 The law was upheld by the Illinois Supreme Court in 1943 in People v.
 Sims.
 The statute was amended in 1951 to permit examination of any prisoner "at suitable intervals" to see if he or she "has become a criminal sexual psychopath."
 It also provided that any prisoner convicted of certain crimes, including the "crime against nature", be examined upon release from prison to see if the person was a "criminal sexual psychopath".
 The law was reportedly widely used against offenders who had engaged in consensual sexual activity.

 On July 28, 1961, Illinois enacted a new state law code, that became effective on January 1, 1962, and eliminated the state's sodomy laws.
 It was the first state to eliminate its sodomy laws and established an age of consent of 18.
-Notably, sodomy was not legalized, but actually de facto decriminalized because the laws against the "infamous crime against nature either with man or beast" were not included in the Criminal Code of 1961.
-However, the code also made it a crime to commit a "lewd fondling or caress of the body of another person of the same sex" in a public place.
+However, a major oversight was soon discovered, as the laws against the "infamous crime against nature either with man or beast" were not included in the Criminal Code of 1961, meaning that for a brief period of time, bestiality was technically legal in the state of Illinois.
+The code also made it a crime to commit a "lewd fondling or caress of the body of another person of the same sex" in a public place.
 In 1963, the General Assembly passed a new law that changed the words "the same sex" to "either sex".
 In 1984, the "lewd fondling or caress" law was repealed and the age of consent was lowered to 16.
 On January 1, 2012, the age of consent was raised to 17.

 In 1970, Illinois voters approved a constitutional amendment which grants people the right "to be secure in their persons, houses, papers and other possessions against unreasonable searches and seizures, invasions of privacy or interceptions of communications".